Membership terms and conditions

 4. How are payments for membership processed?

-4.1 There are multiple payment methods available to allow you, the member the flexibility to pay your membership fees in an easy and flexible manner that is suitable to your individual needs.
-We accept payment for membership in either one lump sum via cheque, credit/debit card or in monthly instalments by direct debit.
-Payment is set up to be taken on either 7th of 22nd of the month.
+4.1 At this time we are only able to take payment from new members by annual debit/credit card payment.
 Unfortunately you cannot specify the date upon application, this will be dependent on the time of the month your membership has been set up, and payment will be collected on the next or nearest collected date.
 If you wish to change the date set out in your direct debit agreement to the alternative date we offer, we can do this once the first payment has been taken.

 4.2 If an error has been made in the payment of your direct debit by us or your bank/building society, under your banks direct debit guarantee scheme you are entitled to a full and immediate refund of the amount paid from your bank or building society.
 If you receive a refund you are not entitled to, you must pay it back when requested to do so by the Trust.